‘Arrow’ Star Stephen Amell Is Returning To The WWE To Take On Cody Rhodes

 Rhodes Confirms Bout With Amell

-According to Wrestling Inc, Rhodes announced that his next event, All In, will arrive in Chicago on the 1st of September.
+According to Wrestling Inc, Rhodes announced that his next event, All In, will arrive in Chicago on September 1.
 The WWE star tweeted the match news this past week and revealed that Amell will also make an appearance at the event.

 Amell participated in a WWE match back in 2015, teaming up with Neville in a bout against Stardust and King Barrett.
 Amell came out victorious and if he faces the pair again, they will probably look for a little revenge this time around.
 Marty Scurll, The Young Bucks, and Hangman Page are also expected to fight at the event.